stefanweck/dungeongeneration/README.md

 **Advanced Enemy Behaviour**

 For now every enemy is very dumb, they just run to you as soon as they see you.
 If you manage to lose them they will wait in the dark again until you show up.
 I want more intelligent monsters that flee when hurt, or that cooperate with other monsters to corner you!

-**User Interface**

-An user interface that tells the player exactly what is going on.
-Health bars, fancy buttons, you name it.

-**Text Log**

-Every classic roguelike has a nice text log telling you exactly what happened.
-It doesn't need to be very prominent because I want the game itself to be intuitive enough to understand what's going on.
-But it adds an extra touch to the game.

 **Different Types of Rooms**